Best Start Foods

 The Best Start Grant is a package of three payments which low income families may qualify for at different points in their children's lives:

 - the School Age Payment - when the child is school starting age.

 You only need to apply once for the Best Start Grant and for the Best Start Foods.
 The one application is used for both benefits.

 Read more about applying for the Best Start Grant.

 Challenging a Best Start Foods decision

-If you don't agree with a decision about Best Start Foods, you can ask Social Security Scotland to look again at the decision.
+If you don't agree with a decision about Best Start Foods, you can phone Social Security Scotland to ask it to look again at the decision.
 You must do this within 31 days of the date that you found about the decision not to give you Best Start Food payments.

 Social Security Scotland must then review its decision within 16 working days.

 There is no right of appeal if you still don't agree with the review decision.

 If you're paid too much Best Start Foods